 You can hardly get excited unless a certain item is involved or when it happens during an unusual situation.

 What can you do?
 If your actions have negative consequences for your own mental and/or physical health and/or the mental and/or physical health of your partner, seek help from a professional.

 You think you should get the sex life you deserve, it is mostly about your own pleasure and happiness.

 What can you do?
 Films, Netflix and especially porn paint a distorted picture of how sex works in daily life.
 So try to adjust your expectation and pay some more attention to your sex partner

 Uninterested libido type

 You would not mind if you never had sex again.
-This libido may have originated from past experiences, the stressed libido type or you may never experienced the desire for having sex.
+This libido may have originated from past experiences, the stressed libido type or you may never experience the desire for having sex.